The Co-Explorer is a software agent that uses deep reinforcement learning to support sound exploration through positive or negative feedback.

 The current version of the software exists as a Python library; the OSC protocol supports connection between the deep reinforcement learning model (coded with the TensorFlow library) and parametric environments.

-The project was developed with Bavo Van Kerrebroeck, Baptiste Caramiaux, and Frédéric Bevilacqua in collaboration with the ISMM group of IRCAM and the ex)situ team of LRI (INRIA), in the context of the Sorbonne Université Doctorate in Computer Science.
+The project was developed with Bavo Van Kerrebroeck, Baptiste Caramiaux, and Frédéric Bevilacqua in collaboration with the ISMM group of IRCAM and the ex)situ team of LRI (INRIA), in the context of a PhD thesis at Sorbonne Université.

 Article at ACM TOCHI (2021)